MohamadNematizadeh/PyDeploy/1.3.Hello_FastAPI/README.md

 # API Solar System 🪐
-In this api there is about solar system plants
+In this api there is about solar system planet
 You can run the  [API Solar System](https://pydeploy-3bnu.onrender.com/docs)

 # API 7-sins